hashgraph/hedera-services/docs/dev/JRS-GettingStarted.md

 **NOTE:** For any developer to run tests, a personal Regression JSON should be created with their personal cloud configuration details.
 It should be created under `swirlds-platform/regression/configs/services/suites/personal/GCP-Personal-XXX.json` (XXX is name of the developer)

+**NOTE:** `name` field in any Regression JSON should be of limited length.
+While creating instances timestamp is added to this name and GCP has limitation on the length of the name constructed for creating instances.
+Providing very long `name` will cause failure to create instances.

 **Example of a Personal JSON**
 ```
 {